 Final BRT Model

-We used BRT to develop a predictive statistical model for brook trout at the 1:100k catchment scale.
-The BRT model was constructed within the R programming language (‘gbm’ package) with source code from Elith et. al (2008) supplemental materials.
-The model was used to calculate expected brook trout distribution (i.e., occupancy) as well as measures of natural habitat quality (HQI) and anthropogenic stress (ASI) at the 1:100k scale throughout the native range of brook trout within the Chesapeake Bay watershed.
+As described previously, we used BRT to develop a predictive statistical model for brook trout at the 1:100k catchment scale throughout the native range of brook trout within the Chesapeake Bay watershed.
 Portions of the Chesapeake Bay watershed outside of the historic range were not included in our analysis.
 We utilized the default settings for modeling building for most options, including using a 10-fold cross validation procedure and bag fraction = 0.75.
 Tree complexity (interaction depth) was set to 1 (this setting is necessary to ensure proper stress and natural quality calculations) and learning rate was set at 0.01.
 Learning rate was chosen after examination of holdout deviance plot produced from the BRT model, and ensuring the model did not come to resolution too quickly or too slowly.
 The final selected model was comprised of 4,450 trees.
 This model was created using 90% of the available response data (n = 2,949), with the remaining 10% held out for later model validation.

 Modeled stream temperature (DeWeber and Wagner 2014), which represents a natural habitat quality variable, was the single most important predictor variable in the model with a relative influence of 43%.
 The next most important predictor was an anthropogenic stressor, mean network imperviousness, with a relative influence of 22%.